 Bathtubs may be higher or of a different design than back home.
-Pay careful attention when entering or exiting a bathtub, as the floor may be lower than the tub, which is different than in America.
+Pay careful attention when entering or exiting a bathtub, as the floor may be lower than the tub.
 Ask at Reception if you require a non-slip bathmat, which most hotels can deliver to your room.
 Showers and shower equipment may also be unusual (no shower curtains, half screens), and floors may be more wet than you expect.
 Please be careful when stepping out of the shower or bathtub.